 Feedback about your experience is important to us – and will help us support others who participate in Mindful Campuses.
 Please take a few minutes to share your comments and ideas in the [attached/linked] survey.

-If you prefer, please contact: [Fill in organizer information below]
+If you prefer, please contact: [Fill in organizer information below including name, email address, and phone number]

-Name: E-mail: Phone: (If applicable)

 Thank you!

 Best, [Organizer]